TheOdinProject/curriculum/git/intermediate_git/working_with_remotes.md

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

-* If you're looking for a fun way to deepen your knowledge of working with branches and Git, check out the popular game, [Learn Git Branching](https://learngitbranching.js.org/)
+* If you're looking for an interactive way to deepen your knowledge of working with Git, check out this game, [Learn Git Branching](https://learngitbranching.js.org/)